Greek deputy minister resigns over bailout stance

 Samaras's victory in last month's election has eased - but failed to fully quell - concern the country is at risk of crashing out of the euro zone.

-(Additional reporting by Karolina Tagaris and George Georgiopoulos; Writing by Deepa Babington; Editing by Andrew Heavens)
+(Additional reporting by Karolina Tagaris and George Georgiopoulos; Writing by Deepa Babington, editing by Tim Pearce)